 Introduction

 In the frame of this Thesis, labeling for further investigation of immune cells in human colon tissue is required.
 The studies of immune infiltrate in the infected tissues play a role to research the disease progress, which would be beneficial for future treatment or at least in the diagnostics [1].
-The immune cells in a tissue are visualized using the multiphoton microscope, which creates a 3-dimensional image of the tissue.
+The immune cells in a tissue are visualized using the multiphoton microscope, which creates a three-dimensional image of the tissue.
 Each channel of this image corresponds to a different fluorophore, that binds to specific proteins, that helps to visualize different parts of the specimen like immune cells, collagen matrix, epithelium cells, etc. That helps to distinguish between them.
 For further research, the quantification of the immune cells' number, their total intensity, and shape will help to unveil different types of immune cells and their statistics over the disease progress.
-Acquiring instances of the immune cells and quantifying them can be addressed as a segmentation problem, that can be solved using an automated machine learning approach.
+Acquiring instances of the immune cells and quantifying them can be addressed as a segmentation problem, that can be addressed using an automated machine learning approach.

 Getting insights from volumetric biological data is a sophisticated task, that depends upon the modality that was used to acquire images, sample preparation, and software that will quantify the raw data and give significant results, that can be interpreted.
 Each month new software algorithms are published, serving new approaches for segmentation and classification tasks, but most of them are Deep Learning algorithms, that require gigantic human-labeled data.
 Labeling for segmentation tasks is much more difficult than any other classification task.
 It requires from user to outline the pixel regions carefully for each image.
 Especially for images with cells, all cells must be labeled to avoid algorithm classifying them as non-target ones, which in the end will lead to low prediction performance or even false predictions.

 But this problem becomes even more complicated when the number of data dimensions is increased by 1.
-The 3-dimensional data is difficult to display.
+The three-dimensional data is difficult to display.
 Scientists are used to working with planar data, therefore with 3-dimensional data, only a single image slice is visible at a time during labeling.
-This escalates further the complexity and number of annotations, and course the time investment from the user.
+This escalates the complexity and number of annotations, and the time investment from the user further.
 Speeding up the labeling process by any means will save time and money during the data labeling.
-Human time is expensive, that’s why it must be minimized.
 Hence assistance for labeling would be a helping hand to reduce the time for labeling.

 For the segmentation task, one of the popular classical machine learning algorithms is called Random Forest classifier (RF).
 It is widely used in different fields and has proven to be efficient and time-competitive nowadays [2].
 It exploits the statistical benefit of ensembling to pursue a competitive per-pixel classification, that results in good precision and smooth object boundaries.
 This algorithm is supervised and requires a set of labeled annotations, but in comparison to deep learning approach requires 1000x fewer examples which is beneficial for the task.
 RF uses for pixel-wise classification of the features generated by a set of image filters, selected by the user.
 The increased number of features leads to better precision but slower computation, hence a clever feature set selection is required.
 In this Thesis classical machine learning approach using Random Forest will be tested, optimized, explained, and utilized for human immune cells segmentation.